 Using pressure and heat, the blank is processed in a high-temperature sintering furnace.
 After this step, the blank has become cemented Tungsten Carbide, and now has the high hardness and wear-resistant characteristics.

 After the sintering process, carbide pieces are ready to be installed in high wear and impact situations!
 Carbide can be brazed, glued, or mechanically held in place to extend part wear life.

 Repeated high energy impacts can make steel parts deteriorate more rapidly.
 Carbide has high impact strength and can resist wear and impact applications for far longer than ceramic or steel.
 This results in fewer repairs and replacement parts and lower operating cost.

 Carbide hardness can be almost as hard as diamond and harder than tool steel.
 High hardness, results in greater wear resistance in abrasive applications.
 Carbide wear parts last longer.

 Wear, impact, corrosion, and heat all affect the life and efficiency of wear parts.
 Carbide has many features that help parts perform more effectively by resisting wear and extending work life.

-Steel parts that experience extreme abrasion do not last as long as carbide wear parts.
-In most instances, carbide will out wear typical steel by a factor of 25 to 1 or more!
+Steel parts that experience extreme abrasion do not last as long as Carbide wear parts.
+In most instances, Carbide will last longer than typical steel by a factor of 25 to 1 or more!

-We are pioneers in the engineering and application of carbide for industrial wear parts.
-We develop and produce wear solutions for industries ranging from material handling, ground-engaging wear parts, power generation, mining, mineral processing, oil and gas, railroad maintenance, and pet food production to name a few.
+We are pioneers in the engineering and application of solid Tungsten Carbide for industrial wear parts.
+We develop and produce wear solutions for industries such as material handling, ground-engaging wear parts, power generation, mining, mineral processing, oil and gas, railroad maintenance, and pet food production.